rach-m/world-cup-tracker/README.md

 ![Screenshot](screenshot.png)

-The existing react app is fetching data from this open world cup score JSON api - http://worldcup.sfg.io/
+The existing react app is fetching data from this open World Cup JSON api - http://worldcup.sfg.io/

 You should do the following -